 Breschi, a 1990 Carolina alumnus and former assistant coach for the Tar Heels, became the 12th head lacrosse coach in Carolina history on June 18, 2008.
 Breschi came to Chapel Hill from Ohio State where he had served as the head coach for the previous 11 seasons.
 He hit the ground running and his first recruiting class, which enrolled in August 2010, was ranked No. 1 in the nation by Inside Lacrosse Magazine.
-His past three recruiting classes have been tabbed as No. 2, No. 1 and No. 3, respectively, as his recruiting efforts have built a strong foundation for UNC's future in the sport.
-With those classes in place, Breschi and his staff know that they have put the Tar Heel program on sound footing talent wise and these young men have also achieved at high levels in the classroom while being community service leaders on the UNC campus.
+His past three recruiting classes have been tabbed in the Top 5 nationally as his recruiting efforts have built a strong foundation for UNC’s future in the sport.
+Simply put, young men pursuing college lacrosse careers want to play for a man with the class of Joe Breschi.
+With those classes in place, Breschi and his staff know that they have put the Tar Heel program on sound footing talent wise and these young men have also achieved at high levels in the classroom while being community service leaders at UNC.

 In 2012, Carolina advanced to the ACC Tournament championship game for only the second time since 1996.
 The second half of the season was a strong one for the Tar Heels and Carolina featured one of the most improved offenses in the nation.
 Eighteen UNC players were named to the ACC Academic Honor Roll.
 In 2011, Carolina had the ACC Freshman of the Year for the second straight season while six UNC players were named All-America and three were tapped for All-ACC accolades.
 Fifteen Tar Heels were named to the ACC Academic Honor Roll and Carolina placed a school record eight players on the All-ACC Academic Team.